 out directory, which can be served by any static hosting service or CDN.

-We strongly recommend using ZEIT Now even if your Next.js app is fully static.
-ZEIT Now is optimized to make static Next.js apps blazingly fast.
+We strongly recommend using Vercel even if your Next.js app is fully static.
+Vercel is optimized to make static Next.js apps blazingly fast.

-next export works with Zero Config deployments on ZEIT Now.
+next export works with Zero Config deployments on Vercel.